vishalr22/Python/README.md

+This Repo Covers Python from Basic to Advanced Level.

 # Python
 - Python is a dynamically typed, general purpose programming language that supports an object-oriented programming approach as well as a functional programming approach.
 - Python is an interpreted and a high-level programming language.